Iran s foreign ministry spokesman Nasser Kanani. AFP

 Tehran, which has consistently denied seeking nuclear weapons, responded to the resolution by disconnecting 27 cameras allowing the agency to monitor some of its nuclear activities.

 Kanani said no resolution was expected during this week's meeting, but warned that any further "unconstructive action" by the agency "will again have unconstructive results".

 Tehran has demanded that the IAEA's probe be concluded as part of any deal -- one of the sticking points in the talks to restore the 2015 agreement that gave Iran much-needed relief from sanctions in return for curbs on its nuclear programme.

-But the US unilateral withdrawal from the accord in 2018 under then-president Donald Trump and Washington's reimposition of biting economic sanctions prompted Iran to begin rolling back on its own commitments.
+The United States unilaterally withdrew from the deal in 2018 under then-president Donald Trump, reimposing biting economic sanctions that prompted Iran to begin rolling back on its own commitments.

 Last month, the European Union put forward a "final" draft of the agreement to lift sanctions on Tehran once again and push Iran to fully comply with its obligations.